nrpradh/nrpradh/README.md

 ###

-<p align="left"><strong>I currently focus on improving and maintaining UI/UX design while mastering JavaScript, React, and Tailwind for frontend development.
-Additionally, I’m learning and trying GSAP to create web animations.</p>
+<p align="left"><strong>Every step forward fuels my enthusiasm to learn, evolve, and push the boundaries of frontend and UI/UX design, creating experiences that are both seamless and intuitive.
+Currently learning frontend and testing :)</p>

 ###